meteor/meteor/docs/source/packages/accounts-2fa.md

 <h3 id="disabling-2fa">Disabling 2FA</h3>

-To disable 2FA you call simply use this function:
+To disable 2FA you can simply use this function:

 {% apibox "Accounts.disableUser2fa" "module":"accounts-base" %}